Transporting Mobile and Modular homes

 • What’s the difference between a mobile and modular home?
 A mobile home usually has a metal frame underneath with a place for a hitch to bolt/attach too.
 If it’s a modular home, the bottom will flat with no frame or attachment for a hitch.

 • To move any home (besides most park models)- A transport permit or a relocate permit is required.
-This can only be obtained by the registered owner.
-This permit can be purchased through service BC and costs $25.00.
+T This permit can be purchased through service BC.
 We need this permit from you to apply for our permits to move your home.
 This is not negotiable.
 Failure in obtaining this permit can cause issues if you ever need to apply for building permits or even want to sell the home later on.

 • If you have a double wide that needs to be moved, it will need to be separated and prepped for transport